ibm-cloud-docs/codeengine/troubleshoot-build.md

 {: troubleshoot}

 {: tsSymptoms}
 After you create and run a build, your build does not complete successfully.

 {: tsCauses}
 If your build did not complete, determine whether one of the following cases is true.

 1. The build is not registered correctly and a secret does not exist.
-You receive a similar error message: `The Build is not registered correctly, build: <BUILD_NAME>, registered status: False, reason: secret <SECRET_NAME> does not exist.`
+You receive a similar error message: `The Build is not registered correctly, build: <BUILD_NAME>, registered status: False, reason: SpecSourceSecretNotFound|SpecOutputSecretRefNotFound|MultipleSecretRefNotFound`

 2. The Git source step fails.
 You receive a similar error message: `"step-git-source-source-hnv7s" exited with code 1 (image: "icr.io/obs/codeengine/tekton-pipeline/git-init-4874978a9786b6625dd8b6ef2a21aa70@sha256:2d9b1e88d586b7230bc0e4d9dca12045d2159571fc242e26d57a82af22e7b0ae"); for logs run: kubectl -n <PROJECT_NAMESPACE> logs <BUILDRUN_NAME>-865rg-pod-m5lrs -c step-git-source-source-hnv7s.`

 3. The ephemeral storage limit is reached.
-You receive a similar error message: `Pod ephemeral local storage usage exceeds the total limit of containers 1Gi.`
+You receive a similar error message: `Pod ephemeral local storage usage exceeds the total limit of containers <AMOUNT>.` or `Container <STEP_NAME> exceeded its local ephemeral storage limit <AMOUNT>.`

 4. The memory limit is reached.
 The error message that you receive includes `Status reason: OOMKilled`.